-RA 122 - Radiographic Positions and Procedures III (1.5) Prerequisites: BIO 257 or (BIO 258 and BIO 259)
+RA 122 - Radiographic Positions and Procedures III (1.5) Prerequisites: BIO 258, BIO 259

 An 8-week course in advanced radiography of the skeletal system, skull and facial bones.
 The course also includes study of the technical principles of mammography, pediatric radiography, and portable, surgical and trauma.
 This course is supplemented with practical application in the energized exposure lab and clinical facility.
 One hour lecture and one hour lab a week.